 Black eQualizer, Colour Vibrance, Flicker-free and Low Blue Light technologies, Game modes

-3-year: casing and panel, 1-year: parts and accessories (optional)
+3 years: casing and panel, 1 year: parts and accessories (optional)

 Best of Both Worlds

 There are gaming monitors that focus strictly on performance and are willing to sacrifice the visuals in return.
 Then, there are those that would rather let you experience brilliant and stunning imagery, even if it comes at the cost of performance.
 But if you don't feel like sacrificing any of these major aspects, this Acer Predator model will prove to be right up your alley.

 Sure, it is a TN panel, so you won't get the colour reproduction and the contrast ratio of an IPS or a VA panel.
 But don't let that discourage you.
 Unlike most gaming monitors, the model boasts a Quad HD 2560 x 1440 resolution.
 An image resolution like that blows your typical Full HD panel out of the water.
 With it, you will be able to enjoy the most detailed image.
 The textures will look crisp and clear.
 And, to be honest with you, 1440p is a resolution sweet spot for people who prefer playing at full tilt.